 Regional Mentoring Alliance

-The RMA offers a variety of mentor trainings, technical assistance, support services, as well as a school-based mentoring program.
+The RMA offers a variety of mentor training, technical assistance, support services, as well as a school-based mentoring program.
 These services include best practices for both mentor and mentoring organizations.
 The RMA staff and resources assist organizations, individuals, and businesses with opportunities to get involved with their community by making a difference in the life of a child.

 The vision of the RMA is to be the rallying point for mentoring within our region based on the elements of “Best Practices” for mentoring programs.
-It will be a catalyst in linking individuals, organizations, and communities to existing mentoring programs, and help to extend the reach of high quality mentoring programs and leverage additional services in local communities for sustainability and success.
+It will be a catalyst in linking individuals, organizations, and communities to existing mentoring programs, and help to extend the reach of high-quality mentoring programs and leverage additional services in local communities for sustainability and success.

 Mentor One School-Based Mentoring Program